 Internet of Things (IoT) is how things and data are linked, combined, and used uniquely.
 This can be applied to many products and processes, from medical devices to industrial control.
 It also provides an efficient means for businesses to keep an eye on their operations in real-time.

 The supply chain is essentially how things get from one location to another.
 It can be as simple as a local store selling goods, to a warehouse storing everything until it’s ready to be shipped out, to a shipping container containing all the goods until they reach their final destination, and so forth.

 Here, we’ll take a look at six benefits.

 (1) Improved Inventory Tracking

 Inventory is a vital part of the operations management process.
-A variety of inventory systems exist to help you keep track of everything in the inventory, but they often require manual input and hand counts to update inventory numbers.
-It’s a good idea to know what you have on the shelf as well as what’s coming in.
+Various inventory systems exist to help you keep track of everything in the inventory, but they often require manual input and hand counts to update inventory numbers.
+It’s a good idea to know what you have on the shelf and what’s coming in.